VickySekhon/SortingAlgorithmVisualizer/README.md

 ### git clone https://github.com/VickySekhon/SortingAlgorithmVisualizer.git

-Navigate to the project directory:
+1. Navigate to the project directory - cd SortingAlgorithmVisualizer

-### cd SortingAlgorithmVisualizer

-Install the required dependencies:

-### pip install tkinter
+2. Install the required dependencies - pip install tkinter

-Run the main script:
+3. Run the main script - python main.py

-### python main.py

 ## How to Use the Project

 Upon running the application, a graphical interface will appear.

-Choose a sorting algorithm from the available options.

-Set the desired speed of visualization.
+Choose a sorting algorithm from the available options and set the desired speed of visualization.

 Click the "Visualize" button to see the sorting algorithm in action.

 Observe the visual representation of the sorting process.

 ## Credits
-Project created by Vicky Sekhon
+- Project created by Vicky Sekhon
-Sorting algorithm implementations inspired by https://github.com/ForeignGods/Sorting-Algorithms-Blender License
+- Sorting algorithm implementations inspired by https://github.com/ForeignGods/Sorting-Algorithms-Blender

+## License
 This project is licensed under the MIT License.

 Feel free to contribute and improve upon this project by adding sound effects when sorting and more sorting algorithms.
 Happy coding!